Shamsi Fazlollahi

-Shamsi Fazlollahi (شمسی فضلاللهی, also Romanized as "Shamsi Fazlollāhi"; born December 1, 1941 in Tehran, Iran) is an Iranian actress.
+Shamsi Fazlollahi (شمسی فضلاللهی, also Romanized as "Shamsi Fazlollāhi"; born December 1, 1941, in Tehran, Iran) is an Iranian actress.

-Shamsi Fazlollahi began her acting career in the 1950s performing for radio theater shows in the NIRTV.
+Shamsi Fazlollahi began acting in the 1950s, performing for radio theater shows in the NIRTV.

 Career

 The 1960s saw her acting for multiple theater groups, collaborating with prominent Iranian writers and directors of the era.
 At the same time she also took roles in movies and TV shows.

 Dubbing for TV and cinema was also very important in her career.
-She is best known as the voice of Caroline in the series Little House on the Prairie, as Bambi's mother in the cartoon film and later as the narrator of Bamzi cartoon series.
+She is best known as the voice of Caroline in the series Little House on the Prairie, as Bambi's mother in the cartoon film, and later as the narrator of the Bamzi cartoon series.

 She received a lifetime achievement award at the 2009 Tehran Women's Theater Festival.